miyako/4d-plugin-extract/README.md

 ## Abstract

-This plugin is designed to extract text from various document types in a chunked format which be passed directly to one of the following endpoints:
+Extract text from various document types in a chunked format which be passed directly to one of the following endpoints:

 - `embeddings`
 - `contextualizedembeddings`